jimhigson/oboe.js/writing/main/5_Implementation.md

-To perform matching on JSONPath expressions, the controller requires the path from the root of the document to the current node is required, this is provided in the NODE\_FOUND and PATH\_FOUND events emited from the incremental content builder.
+To perform matching on JSONPath expressions, the controller requires the path from the root of the document to the current node is required, this is provided in the NODE\_FOUND and PATH\_FOUND events emitted from the incremental content builder.
 For each Clarinet event this builder provides a corresponding function which takes the current path and returns the path after the event has been applied.
 For example, the